qihangGH/IMRC/README.md

 Cite as below if you find this repository helpful to your project:
 ```
 @misc{fang2023evaluate,
-      title={Evaluate Geometry of Radiance Field with Low-frequency Color Prior},
+      title={Evaluate Geometry of Radiance Fields with Low-frequency Color Prior},
       author={{Qihang Fang and Yafei Song} and Keqiang Li and Li Shen and Huaiyu Wu and Gang Xiong and Liefeng Bo},
       year={2023},
       eprint={2304.04351},